Use of Fatty Acids As Fuel

 From triglycerides to fatty acids

-Depending on whether you are in the fasted state or just consumed a heavy meal, most of the blood’s triglycerides are present either as VLDL or chylomicrons.
+Whether you are in a fasted state or just consumed a heavy meal, most of the blood’s triglycerides are either VLDL or chylomicrons.
 The action of lipoprotein lipase bound to the wall of capillaries in the heart, skeletal muscle, and fat tissue results in the conversion of triglycerides within VLDL and chylomicrons into fatty acids.

-The fatty acids subsequently enter the tissues to be used as fuel (muscle, heart) or to be stored as triglycerides (fat tissue).
-Insulin stimulates lipoprotein lipase activity in fat tissue and goes up after a meal to ensure efficient storage of consumed fat.
+The fatty acids enter the tissues for fuel (muscle, heart) or are stored as triglycerides (fat tissue).
+Insulin stimulates lipoprotein lipase activity in fat tissue and goes up after meals to ensure efficient storage of consumed fat.

 From fatty acid to energy

-Once taken up into cells, most of the fatty acids burn to yield energy in the form of ATP.
-The breakdown of fatty acids to generate ATP resembles the breakdown of glucose to ATP.
+Once taken up into cells, most fatty acids burn to yield energy in the form of ATP.
+The breakdown of fatty acids to generate ATP resembles the breakdown of glucose into ATP.

 - In the first step, the fatty acid progressively shortens to yield Acetyl-CoA.
 This step is called beta-oxidation.

-The energy liberated during beta-oxidation, and the TCA cycle is temporarily stored in NADH (or FADH2 to be exact).
-Thus, NADH donates its power to a set of proteins that together comprise the electron transport chain, which ultimately converts the energy into ATP.
+The energy liberated during beta-oxidation, and the TCA cycle is temporarily stored in NADH (or FADH2).
+Thus, NADH donates its power to a set of proteins that comprise the electron transport chain, which converts the energy into ATP.

-In addition to serving as fuel, fatty acids are also important signaling molecules that regulate various processes in the cell.
-For instance, fatty acids can turn on genes by binding to particular receptors called PPARs.
+In addition to serving as fuel, fatty acids are essential signaling molecules regulating various cell processes.
+For instance, fatty acids can turn on genes by binding to receptors called PPARs.

 Storage of fatty acids

-The fatty acids are taken up into cells store as triglycerides in lipid droplets that are not needed to produce energy.
-Fat cells consist of one large lipid droplets.
+The fatty acids are taken into cells and stored as triglycerides in lipid droplets that are not needed to produce energy.
+Fat cells consist of one large lipid droplet.
 Muscle cells and many other cell types contain many small lipid droplets.
 Excess fat storage in many cell types can wreak havoc on the normal functioning of cells.

 Cholesterol has several functions in the body.

-- First, cholesterol is needed to make bile acids required for the efficient digestion of dietary fats.
+- First, cholesterol is needed to make bile acids to digest dietary fats efficiently.